dustmop/rasterjs/README.md

 ## Drawing pixels

-Clearing the display can be done using the `fillBackground` method.
+Clearing the display can be done using the `fillColor` method.
 Raster.js uses a limited color palette, just like many retro computer systems, limited to at most 256 colors.
 The default palette can be found in the "colors" section below.
-Functions that require a color parameter, such as `fillBackground`, therefore only require a single numerical parameter, which uses that color from the palette.
+Functions that require a color parameter, such as `fillColor`, therefore only require a single numerical parameter, which uses that color from the palette.

 ```
-ra.fillBackground(12);
+ra.fillColor(12);
 ```

 For other drawing functions, use `setColor` to choose what color to draw with.